Lelia J. Robinson: Admittance to the bar

 After graduating from law school, Robinson was denied admission to the Massachusetts Bar in Suffolk County in June 1881 by Chief Justice Horace Gray.
-Robinson took up the matter with the Supreme Court of Massachusetts which allowed her to draft a brief in support of her argument in favor of women practicing law.
-The Massachusetts Supreme Court then determined prior that women could not be lawyers, despite no language in the Massachusetts constitution to the contrary.
+She took up the matter with the Supreme Court of Massachusetts, which allowed her to draft a brief in support of her argument in favor of women practicing law.
+The Massachusetts Supreme Court then determined that women could not be lawyers, despite no language in the Massachusetts constitution to the contrary.
 The court reasoned that, while attorneys were public officers, they were close enough to make the court pause.
 The only offices women were traditionally allowed to hold at common law were overseer of the poor and queen, so the court decided to defer to the Massachusetts legislature on the issue of allowing women to practice law.
-While waiting for her admittance to the bar, Robinson had her own legal business with male lawyers to conduct her cases in the court.
+While waiting for her admittance to the bar, Robinson had her own legal business, with male lawyers to conduct her cases in the court.
 She was not even permitted to present her oral argument for bar admittance on her own behalf.

 There was a general fear in the late nineteenth century that allowing a woman to practice law would lead to their right to suffrage (a right that was not granted until 1920), and a disturbance of the current social order.
-The court eventually unanimously denied her petition, claiming that existing law set no precedent for allowing women to practice in the courts, and that the legislature's failure to expressly provide that women could become members of the bar was further support of that opinion.
+The court eventually unanimously denied Robinson's petition, claiming that existing law set no precedent for allowing women to practice in the courts, and that the legislature's failure to expressly provide that women could become members of the bar was further support of that opinion.

-Unfazed, Robinson took her fight to the legislature.
-She drafted a bill that would authorize women to take the bar exam and practice law in the court and garnered support.
-Robinson argued that the word "citizen" in the Massachusetts Bar statute was a gender neutral term and that Massachusetts should follow the direction of fourteen other states that had admitted women to the bar.
+Robinson took her fight to the legislature.
+She drafted a bill that would authorize women to take the bar exam and practice law in the court, and garnered support.
+She argued that the word "citizen" in the Massachusetts Bar statute was a gender-neutral term, and that Massachusetts should follow the direction of the fourteen other states that had admitted women to the bar.
 She argued that "as a citizen, under the Fourteenth Amendment to the Constitution, her privileges and immunities could not be abridged, and thus she was entitled to take the bar examination just like her male colleagues".
-The Massachusetts legislature responded to the Supreme Court of Massachusetts ruling and passed the bill just one year after its ruling, announcing: "The best administration of justice may be most safely secured by allowing the representation of all classes of the people in courts of justice."
+The Massachusetts legislature responded to the Supreme Court of Massachusetts ruling, and passed the bill just one year later, announcing: "The best administration of justice may be most safely secured by allowing the representation of all classes of the people in courts of justice."
 The legislature also allowed women to be appointed as "special commissioners," which was a way to allow women to perform notary duties without running afoul of Massachusetts's constitutional ban at the time.

-Following the passage of the bill, Robinson took and passed the bar exam in 1882 and became the first woman to be admitted to the bar and practice in the courts of Massachusetts.
-Robinson also helped to draft and pass a Massachusetts bill allowing women to take depositions and administer oaths.
+Following the passage of the bill, Robinson passed the bar exam in 1882, and became the first woman to be admitted to the bar and practice in the courts of Massachusetts.
+She also helped to draft and pass a Massachusetts bill allowing women to take depositions and administer oaths.